Our Approach to Sustainability

 • Medium- and long-term initiative policy

-To achieve Our Goal for 2030, the OLC Group intends to promote sustainable business development and measures for eight areas of environmental, social, and governance (ESG) materiality, through which it will contribute to the achievement of the Sustainable Development Goals (SDGs).
+To achieve Our Goal for 2035, the OLC Group intends to promote sustainable business development and measures for seven areas of environmental, social, and governance (ESG) materiality, through which it will contribute to the achievement of the Sustainable Development Goals (SDGs).

-In our efforts to promote sustainability management at the OLC Group, we have identified eight areas of ESG Materiality to work on as our priority by 2030.
+In our efforts to promote sustainability management at the OLC Group, we have identified seven areas of ESG Materiality to work on as our priority by 2035.
 For each area of ESG Materiality, we have identified related risks and opportunities; formulated strategies, indicators, and goals; and are monitoring the status of progress of each item under the above sustainability governance framework.

 ESG Materiality

-The OLC Group has selected eight areas of ESG Materiality for capturing growth opportunities and eliminating risks with the aim of carrying out sustainability management that contributes to achieving a sustainable society and long-term sustainable growth, and made a resolution accordingly at the Board of Directors meeting in March 2022.
-The ESG Materiality items have been selected by conducting mapping from the perspectives of society/stakeholders and impact on the Company, based on the principle of double materiality.
-For each area of ESG Materiality, goals and indicators for assessing the progress status have been set in the form of KGIs for 2030, KPIs for FY2026, and KPIs under the 2024 Medium-term Plan.
+The OLC Group has selected seven areas of ESG Materiality for capturing growth opportunities and eliminating risks with the aim of carrying out sustainability management that contributes to achieving a sustainable society and long-term sustainable growth, and made a resolution accordingly at the Board of Directors meeting in March 2025.
+The ESG Materiality items have been selected by conducting mapping from the perspectives of environmental/societal impact and financial impact, based on the principle of double materiality.
+For each area of ESG Materiality, goals and indicators for assessing the progress status have been set in the form of KPIs for FY2030 and KPIs for 2027.
 The progress status is reported to the Board of Directors and Executive Committee at least once a year.

 ESG Materiality